 - Physical exam.
 Your physical exam essentially takes stock of your overall health and assesses matters such as your weight, body mass index, blood pressure and other related factors.

 - Pelvic exam.
 Pelvic exams are recommended beginning at age 21 or at the onset of sexual activity, and Pap smears are recommended every three years (on an annual basis) until age 65, unless otherwise indicated.

 - Pap smears are likely to be recommended on an annual basis.

 - Bone density tests may be recommended every two years.

-Our women’s health provider can counsel you on any matters that could be worrying you and provide details about maintaining a healthy lifestyle and managing any individual risk factors.
-Schedule a consultation with Angela Fitch, APRN to learn which routine screenings are right for you and how often they should be performed.
+Our primary care providers can counsel you on any matters that could be worrying you and provide details about maintaining a healthy lifestyle and managing any individual risk factors.
+Schedule a consultation to learn which routine screenings are right for you and how often they should be performed.

 The American Congress of Obstetricians and Gynecologists currently recommends that a woman’s first well-woman visit should take place between ages 13 and 15, though this visit typically would not include a pelvic exam.

 Knowing your family health history is an important part of a well-woman visit and can help keep you aware of conditions for which you may be at risk or any necessary screenings.

 To schedule an appointment to discuss your annual well care visit, go to PaulBHallAnytime.com to schedule your appointment today.